- Due to the COVID-19 pandemic, the bathroom at Hacker’s Hill is closed. Thank you for understanding & helping keep our volunteer caretaker safe.

-Hacker’s Hill, located on Quaker Ridge Road in Casco, is a 27-acre oasis that provides 360-degree views of the White Mountains and Lakes Regions.
+Hacker’s Hill Preserve, located on Quaker Ridge Road in Casco, is 27-acres of fields and woods that provides 360-degree views of the White Mountains, Pleasant Mountain, and the Lakes Region.
 This property is open to the public for scenic viewing, picnicking, bird watching, hunting, small events, and walking.

 - Small events and wedding ceremonies (reservation and fee required) – Find out more here.

-- Keep pets under control at all times
+- Keep pets on leash at all times

 - Do not disturb wildlife and plant-life

-- Drive vehicles on the paved drive only and park vehicles in the designated parking area (refer to brochure map).
+- Drive vehicles on the paved/gravel drive only and park vehicles in the designated parking area (refer to brochure map)